apatil3/MEETUP-AIML/README.md

 # MEETUP-AIML

 In this example, I have taken a hypothetical scenario of code rating based on the number and type of issues.
-I have build the model using this sample dataset to predict the code rating based on issue count and type.
+I have build the model using sample dataset to predict the code rating based on issue count and type.

 We will use Jupyter Notebook to
 1. Import the data